Tower Hall (San Jose State University): Interior

 The 781-seat Morris Daily Auditorium is located in Tower Hall and currently serves as one of San Jose State's largest classrooms.
 For many years, the Office of the President and several other administrative offices were located in Tower Hall.
 In spring 2022, the university opened a new Alumni Center in the historic building.

+In popular culture

+Tower Hall was briefly shown in a 2021 episode of Craig of the Creek.